sidbhatt11/QueueManager/README.md

 # QueueManager
 Simple GCD wrapper to make your Swift code look beautiful.

-## Usage
-Simple GCD code of performing a task asynchronously in a global queue and performing another task on main queue upon completion :
+Simple GCD code of performing a task asynchronously in a global queue and then performing another task on main queue upon its completion, usually looks like this :
 ```
 dispatch_async(dispatch_get_global_queue(QOS_CLASS_DEFAULT, 0)) { () -> Void in
             // Download Image here